Onewheel+ and V1 owners just got a whole lot less range-anxious.

 Included in the Ranger™ kit:

-- Steel mounting screws and special low-profile nuts.
+- Stainless Steel mounting screws and special aluminum low-profile nuts.
+No rust or corrosion even in wet environments.

 This simple install takes about 30-45 minutes or less, depending on how handy you are.
 You will need to remove your battery from the Onewheel and open it's case, which will void your warranty, if any is left.